Let’s Enrich Tomorrow.

 Enjoy programs monthly during the school year as part of Life Enrichment, an educational, entertaining, and cultural program tailored to today’s busy lifestyles.

-Life Enrichment is for area adults and meets the first Tuesday of every month in conjunction with the school year.
+Life Enrichment is for area adults and meets the first Tuesday of every month in conjunction with the school year (Sept.- Dec. and Feb. - May).
 A light breakfast is served at 8:30 a.m. on these regular meeting dates and the program begins at 9 a.m.
 Meetings are open to everyone and there is no charge to attend.
 Those who attend regularly are encouraged to register so they receive monthly newsletters announcing the programs.
 To register as a Life Enrichment member, please click here.

 Speakers present on a broad range of topics – from history to modern technology and art to science – and past performers have included singers, storytellers, dancers, and actors.